 Preventing email threats doesn’t stop at the inbox.
 Disable links, block bad web domains, and segment networks to contain damage.

 It’s no secret that email is a common attack vector for cybercriminals.
 Email communications are common, and creating a strong email forgery isn’t overly difficult.
 Most cyberattacks are delivered via email.
-For that reason, it makes sense to have a strong email-security-and-filtering solution in place.
+For that reason, it makes sense to have a strong email-security-and-filtering solution

 You can’t just stop with strong filtering.
 Some emails still slip through, even with the best email security products in place.
 This is where other defenses come into play.
 For starters, try to set your systems up to disable suspicious links and block fishy attachments (such as those with hidden executables in a compressed file).
 You could also set rules to block specific extension types, like .exe files, to further reduce the risk of someone accidentally downloading malware.